 - Unusual Ears: He has jigokumimi.
 According to Sting's online mail magazine, Gulcasa's ears were normal when he was younger.
 Make of it what you will.

 Nessiah Aries Artwaltz

 - "Just"?!
 I've spent my life working for this!
 Hundreds of years!
 I suppose I shouldn't expect humans to understand that...
 Anyway, as I said, I am that sword's rightful owner.
 It's time you gave me back the Gran Centurio!

 First appearing at Machina Bridge, Nessiah is one of Gulcasa's Five Dragon Generals as well as Gulcasa's main strategist.
 The two of them are on First-Name Basis and appear to be fairly close.
 The extras list his age as "unknown", but the official site states him to be nineteen years old, at least in appearance.
 Although he seems to be a loyal member of the Imperial Army, he betrays them after Gulcasa captures Yggdra, killing all his men and informing Milanor of where Gulcasa is taking Yggdra before killing himself.
 However, he appears again a few battlefields later to scold Milanor and the Royal Army for not moving quickly enough.

 Nessiah is actually a fallen angel, and the creator of the Gran Centurio.
 When he lived in Asgard, he went by the name "Aries".
 Blinded, stripped of his wings, and bound by the Chains of Conviction—which force him to exist eternally, without being able to age or die—Nessiah was cast down to Yggdra's world; as soon as he regained himself from the trauma, he gave the Gran Centurio to Yggdra's family, and whenever the human world became too peaceful, he provoked conflicts that turned into wars.
-The Gran Centurio would gain power from battle—enough to break his chains—and after that, Nessiah planned to take it back and use it to destroy the corrupt system that had made his life so miserable.
+The Gran Centurio would gain power from battle—enough to break his chains—and after that, Nessiah planned to take it back and use it to destroy the system that had made his life so miserable.
 The wars in Yggdra's generation finally gave the Gran Centurio its necessary power, and after Gulcasa's defeat, Nessiah tried to begin his vengeance.
 Yggdra and the Royal Army, furious with him for his penchant for reviving the dead to mess with them/get them to power up his sword and fearing for what might happen to their world, refused to hand over the Gran Centurio—leading to an epic battle.

 In addition to the Gran Centurio, Nessiah is also the creator of Roswell and Rosary's Ankhs and the Tactics Cards.
 He constantly carries a golden spellbook known as the Revelation of the Gods, which appears to be his most treasured possession.
 He's voiced by Junichi Miyake in the PSP version.